calbec/flathunter/README.md

 ```

 #### Google API
-To use the distance calculation feature a [Google API-Key](https://developers.google.com/maps/documentation/javascript/get-api-key) is needed.
+To use the distance calculation feature a [Google API-Key](https://developers.google.com/maps/documentation/javascript/get-api-key) is needed and requires the Distance Matrix API to be enabled.
+(This is NOT free)

 ## Contributers